researchsoft/website/content/news/2021-02/index.md

 * A recent presentation by Morane Gruenpeter and Daniel S. Katz at PIDapalooza (Jan 27, 2021) PIDs for software - shedding some light on a dark puzzle: [slides](https://zenodo.org/record/4473481) & [video](https://www.youtube.com/watch?v=vToTJzf_bJc) are available
 * FAIRsFAIR Work Package 2 - FAIR Practices: Semantics, Interoperability, and Services by Morane Gruenpeter and Hylke Koers.
 This work overlaps the FAIR4RS WG (Nov 2020): [video](https://www.fairsfair.eu/events/fair-software-decoding-principles) & [report}(https://zenodo.org/record/4095092) are available

+### OECD Recommendation on Access to Research Data now includes software

+The OECD’s [Recommendation concerning Access to Research Data from Public Funding](http://www.oecd.org/sti/recommendation-access-to-research-data-from-public-funding.htm) aims to establish access and global sharing of research data as a major policy priority, with the ultimate goal of making the global science system more efficient and effective.
+ReSA is proud to have been involved in this work, with the revised recommendation now including "bespoke algorithms, workflows, models and software (including code) that are essential for their interpretation".

+OECD recommendations become soft law for member states, meaning that they are not legally binding but are intended to influence conduct.
+The [OECD Innovation Blog](https://oecd-innovation-blog.com/2021/01/20/oecd-recommendation-access-research-data-public-funding-update-covid-19/) highlights the potential impact of the work.

 ### Community news

+* ReSA co-founder and steering committee member Daniel S. Katz was interviewed in a [recent episode](https://us-rse.org/rse-stories/2021/dan-katz/) of the **RSE Stories podcast**, talking about citation practices and software, and the importance of policy and people.
+* **Dryad and Zenodo** have been doing some great work on integration, read their [Doing it Right: A Better Approach for Software & Data](https://blog.datadryad.org/2021/02/08/doing-it-right-a-better-approach-for-software-amp-data/).
+Join the [Dryad and Zenodo integration webinar](https://ucop.zoom.us/meeting/register/tJMsdOCrqT0oE9G9YPbeT0UM5HyP9IjZqYz0) on March 4, 2021 11am EST and learn how to use Dryad to publish your data and code!
+* **[csv,conf](https://csvconf.com/submit/)** is happening again online on May 4 & 5.
+Talks are welcomed about data sharing and data analysis from science, journalism, government, and open source, and talk submissions close on 28 Feb.
+* The 17th **[IEEE eScience 2021 International Conference](https://www.escience2021.org/call-for-workshops)** is on September 20-23, 2021.
+The call for workshops closes on March 15 and paper/abstract and tutorial submissions are due on April 7, 2021.
+* The**[ Wellcome Open Research Fund](https://wellcome.org/grant-funding/schemes/open-research-fund)** is open for proposals until March 12, 2021, with a focus on incentivising openness in health research.

 *If you’d like to suggest items for inclusion in ReSA News then please [contact us](/contact).
 If you would to engage with the ReSA community, then join the [ReSA Google group](https://groups.google.com/forum/#!forum/research-software-alliance) to receive email updates.
 To subscribe send a blank email to [research-software-alliance+subscribe@googlegroups.com](mailto:research-software-alliance+subscribe@googlegroups.com)*